 The role of that decision maker—whether a shop-floor supervisor, middle manager, or CTO—determines the selling strategy that is required.
 These strategies can be divided into three tiers: product selling, solution selling, and relationship selling.

 In technology marketing, some businesses get themselves stuck between product selling and solution selling, mostly out of habit.
 After years (or decades) of developing a product and honing it to perfection, they know every bit and byte of it inside out and can recite technical specs backward and forward.

 This knowledge creeps into their marketing message because it excites them.
-They can recite numerous use cases where their product has benefited other clients instead of focusing on the benefits it would bring for the client at hand.
+They can recite numerous use cases where their product has benefited other customers instead of focusing on the benefits it would bring for the customer at hand.